Why a Red Ribbon?

 Why a foundation?

 We celebrate Florence Suerig and honor her fight for the son she lost to AIDS in 1991.
 Her loss inspired her to raise funds to research the disease that took him away.
 She fought back in a way she knew Michael would have enjoyed: she invited all those who supported him during his struggle to celebrate his life.
 Florence, husband Karl and other friends organized the first annual fundraising gala.
 And thus was born the organization that would come to be known as the Red Ribbon Foundation, a ribbon that now ties together a broader and ever-expanding range of fundraising activities.
 Today, the Red Ribbon Foundation is the leading AIDS fundraising organization in Connecticut.
 The Foundation has awarded over $2.5 million to various recipients for education, research and care of people living with AIDS.

 Why are funds available every two years?

-Red Ribbon’s large-scale biennial gala is the prime source of its grants budget.
-The Foundation’s parties are high-concept, elaborate events that are considered among the premiere dates of the fall social season.
-In the following Spring, gala revenues are appropriated according to a competitive grant process.
-Red Ribbon is fortunate to have a large volunteer corps planning and executing events, which minimizes the small organization’s operating costs.
-Because of the amount of effort required to design galas of this magnitude, annual benefits and thus yearly grants are not possible.
+Red Ribbon’s large-scale biennial gala is the primary source of its grants budget.
+The Foundation’s parties are elaborate events that are considered among the premiere dates of the fall social season.
+In the following spring, gala revenues are appropriated according to a competitive grant process.
+To minimize fundraising costs, Red Ribbon is fortunate to have a large volunteer corps planning and executing events.
+Because of the amount of effort required to create galas of this scale, annual benefits and thus yearly grants are not possible.
 However, a grant applicant may apply for funds to be used over a two year period.